 The state mammal of my state is the black bear and with good reason.
 I see black bears around my property every week.
 This made me wonder if the other states’ official mammals are as prevalent in their state and why they chose that mammal.

 A state mammal is a mammal chosen to represent the state it is from.
-Some states do not have official mammals but may have other types of animals such as birds.
-A state’s legislature designates the state mammal.
+Some states do not have official mammals but may have other types of animals, such as an official bird.
+A state’s legislature designates the official state mammal.

 If you want to know the mammal of your state and more information on why they have been chosen, I have done some research and have written this below.

 What Is The National Mammal of the United States?

 The National Mammal of the United States is the American Bison.
 It was officially recognized as such in 2016 when President Obama signed a bipartisan resolution from Congres.